mmastrac/clitest/doc/src/installation.md

 ## Prerequisites

-Before installing clitest, make sure you have Rust and Cargo installed on your system.
+Before installing *CLI/test*, make sure you have Rust and Cargo installed on your system.
 You can install them by following the instructions on the [Rust installation page](https://www.rust-lang.org/tools/install).

-## Installing clitest
+## Installing *CLI/test*

 The easiest way to install clitest is using Cargo: